fredrickmakoffu/fredrickmakoffu/README.md

 - 👋 Hi, I’m @fredrickmakoffu
 - 👀 I like bringing new creative stuff into the world
-- 🌱 I’m currently building stuff with Vuejs/React and Laravel.
-Java Spring!
+- 🌱 I’m currently building stuff with Vuejs/React and Laravel as I learn Kotlin!
 - 📫 Tell me things at fredrickmakoffu@gmail.com